AshenDulsanka/PUSL-3190-Phisher/README.md

 ## Features

-- Browser extension with lightweight phishing detection (Random Forest classifier)
+- Browser extension with lightweight phishing detection
-- Web Application for deep URL analysis (Gradient Boosting classifier)
+- Web Application for deep URL analysis
 - Real-time URL analysis and threat scoring
 - Educational feedback to users about potential threats
 - Admin dashboard with model metrics and system logs